christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 STAR itself is fast--mapping each read pair takes 2-20 minutes--so it's actually more efficient to loop through each read pair instead of parallelizing.
 This cuts the RAM requirement to what's necessary for mapping 1 read pair (I use 48 GB/job to be safe) instead of what would be necessary to map all the read pairs in parallel (e.g. 4 pairs per sample due to 4 flowcell lanes per pair * >30 GB RAM = >120 GB RAM required).
 Less RAM necessary per job means faster job allocation from the queue.

 Then I submit a job for each sample via job array.

-Average time for each pass across all samples is ~40-60 minutes.
+Average time for each pass across all samples is ~40-60 minutes, but it's taken >3 hours when the cluster is busy.

 ### On mapping NextSeq reads